 Developing awareness and strategies that intentionally advance health equity through quality improvement efforts in primary care to address worsening health disparities.
-Hosted a two-day meeting with national leaders, published a meeting summary, and created a resources collection for the California Improvement Network.
+Hosted a two-day meeting with national leaders, published a meeting summary, and developed a Toolkit to Advance Racial Health Equity in Primary Care Improvement with the California Improvement Network.

 - Examining the training, reimbursement, and certification for community health workers in California for the Blue Shield of California Foundation.
 An expansion of CHW roles has the potential to improve socioeconomic, ethnic, and health disparities among patients, and provide economic development opportunities by providing entry-level jobs for individuals who are typically underrepresented in health care.

 - Developing a curriculum in cultural competence to teach clinicians how to deliver equitable care and spurring the development of train-the-trainer workshops for over 1,000 educators, interprofessional clinicians, and leaders in delivery systems (including Mayo Clinics, Children’s Hospital of Philadelphia, University of California, Mission Health), national professional organizations, and other institutions.

 - Publishing a 2020 issue brief on increasing racial and ethnic diversity in medical schools to diversify California physicians so that clinicians better reflect the communities they serve.

 - Developing and disseminating a series of issue briefs in 2018 of factors affecting workforce diversity in medicine and dentistry and generating recommendations for funders and policymakers with support from The California Wellness Foundation.
 One brief summarized barriers to increasing underrepresented minorities (URMs) in health professions and presented a framework for recruitment and retention of trainees, and recommended strategies and policies.